myth1665/deep_prediction/README.md

 Running Motion Forecasting baselines has the below 3 components.
 The runtimes observed on a p2.8xlarge instance (8 NVIDIA K80 GPUs, 32 vCPUs and 488 GiB RAM) are also provided for each part:

 ### 1) Run forecasting baselines (`const_vel_train_test.py`, `nn_train_test.py`, `lstm_train_test.py`)

-Once the features have been computed, we can run any of the below baselines.

 #### Constant Velocity: